 The FERC permitting process, while the most involved, is one of many state and federal approval needed for the project to move forward.

 PacWave South is partially funded by the U.S. Department of Energy.
 DOE says the goal is to have the test facility operational by 2022.

 Invest in quality science journalism by making a donation to Science Friday.

-Jes Burns is a producer/reporter on the science and environment team at Oregon Public Broadcasting in Ashland, Oregon.
+Jes Burns is a science reporter with Oregon Public Broadcasting in Portland, Oregon.

 IRA FLATOW: Now it’s time to check in on the state of science.

 Local science stories of national significance, and you know when you hear the term renewable energy, you might think of what?
 The usual suspects– solar, wind, hydropower, even geothermal.
 But there’s also one that has almost unlimited potential that we don’t hear much about, and that’s the power of ocean waves.
 Wave energy has an estimated efficiency of as much as 50%.
 But efforts to harvest it have been very slow in the US.

 Now a proposed project off the coast of Oregon hopes to boost wave energy development.
 Here with the story is Jes Burns, producer and reporter for Oregon Public Broadcasting Science and Environment Team.
 She joins us from Ashland.
 Welcome to Science Friday.